 Should I take dairy out of my child’s diet?

 In general, no one food causes constipation.
-Taking dairy out of your child’s diet should only be done if it is recommended by a health professional.
+Taking dairy out of your child’s diet should only be done if it is recommended by a healthcare provider.
+Removing foods from your child’s diet without replacing them with alternatives may cause them to be low in important nutrients like calcium and vitamin D. Get advice from a dietitian.

 Should I give my child probiotics for constipation?